 The Navigator Lift-Away Professional also did very well at collecting rice, matching the Rotator when it came to cleaning low-pile carpet.
 However, it didn't do quite as well on the fluffier carpet, requiring a few extra passes to catch a few of the residual grains.
 The Navigator Lift-Away Professional struggled a little with the flour on the flat carpet, but did an excellent job on the fluffier carpet, significantly outperforming the Rotator.

 It finished out with a strong performance in our cereal and oat collection assessments on low-pile carpet, but it did take a few extra passes to get all of the debris on the fluffier carpets.
 The Navigator Lift-Away Professional tended to push the debris around for a while before collecting it, more so with the Cheerios.

 The Dyson Ball Animal 2 matched the performance of the Shark Rotator at collecting rice, though it did take a few more passes to match the amount of material collected.
 However, it did relatively poorly at collecting flour — dropping to the middle and the lower half of the pack for this test — tying with the Hoover on the flat carpet and performing second-worst in the fluffy carpet test, only beating the Oreck.

 It performed on par with the Rotator and the APEX for collecting cereal and oatmeal on low-pile carpet, but slightly worse on the fluffier, medium-pile tests.

 The Miele did quite well at collecting flour, tying for the overall runner-up position in both of the tests.

-However, its performance dropped slightly in the remaining three tests — delivering an above-average, rather than exceptional performance.
-It did slightly worse than the Dyson Ball Animal 2 at collecting oatmeal on low-pile carpet but slightly better on fluffy carpet, doing as well as the Kenmore.
+However, its performance dropped slightly in the remaining three tests — delivering an above average, rather than exceptional performance.
+It did slightly worse than the Dyson Ball Animal 2 at collecting oatmeal on low-pile carpet but slightly better on the fluffy carpet, doing as well as the Kenmore.
 It did reasonably well in the cereal and rice test, performing well on the flat carpet and average on the fluffy carpet.

 Next, the Shark Navigator Deluxe and the Bissell Zing earned a 6 out of 10 for their overall above average performance at cleaning carpets.